serokell/blog-posts/typed-lambda-calculus/article.md

 ### Typing relations, rules, and systems

+To express such restrictions, we introduce the so-called _typing relation_.
+A typing relation is a relation, in this case meaning a set of pairs, which assigns a _type_ to each and every expression in the language.

-To express such restrictions, we introduce the so-called _typing relation_, written as $t : T$, read as "term $t$ has type $T$".
+One such individual assignment we'll call _typing judgement_, and will write it separated by a column: $t : T$, read as "term $t$ has type $T$".

-We also introduce _types_, which can be thought of as sets of terms of a certain general form.
+Types can be thought of as sets of terms of a certain general form.
 Turns out (Reynolds, 1984), this naive interpretation of types as sets doesn't hold to rigorous scrutiny.
 Still, it's a good enough mental model unless you're a type theory researcher (and if you are, hi, very nice of you to read this article, please get in touch if you have corrections).

-Using typing relations, we thus assign a type to each term.
+Typing relation thus assigns a type to each term.
-Rules that we use to assign types are called _typing rules_.
+In most practically relevant cases, specifying the typing relation by direct enumeration is at best impractical, and is usually impossible.
+We can instead specify it by writing out a finite set of rules, called _typing rules_, from which the typing relation can be derived.
 Together, types and typing rules constitute a _type system_.

 Type systems offer a lightweight (i.e. without executing a program) tool to check if a program is "correct" -- in the sense that it doesn't lead to stuck terms.